LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Fitness Level Required

-Before you commit to making this hike, you should review the itineraries I included below to decide which hike is best for you.
-If you don’t think you can make the full 26-mile hike or one of the longer alternatives that I provided, then the shorter 2-day hike might be more your speed.
-Keep in mind, you will not only have to walk the distance of the trail at altitude, but you will need to carry your pack with you when you do it.
+Before you commit to this hike, you should review the trial itineraries I have included below.
+This will help you decide which hike is best for you.
+If you can’t do the full 26-mile hike, that’s alright.
+The shorter 2-day hike might be more your speed and is just as incredible.
+Keep in mind that you will not only have to walk the distance of the trail at altitude.
+However, you will need to carry your pack with you when you do it.

 Obtaining Tickets and Permits